Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/mummy-pharaoh.md

   - name: "Undead Mastery"
     desc: " ([[aura]], [[divine]], [[necromancy]]);  100 feet.
 Commanded or allied undead in the aura that have a lower level than the mummy pharaoh gain a +1 circumstance bonus to attack rolls, damage rolls, AC, saves, and skill checks."
   - name: "Attack of Opportunity"
-    desc: "⬲  The mummy pharaoh can use [[Attack of Opportunity]] when a creature within its reach uses a concentrate action, in addition to its normal trigger.
+    desc: "⬲  The mummy pharaoh can use [[Attack-of-Opportunity|Attack of Opportunity]] when a creature within its reach uses a concentrate action, in addition to its normal trigger.
 It can disrupt triggering concentrate actions, and it disrupts actions on any hit, not just a critical hit."
 abilities_top:
   - name: Items
     desc: "+1 striking longspear;"